Learn how to get POWERFUL client testimonials (without the awkwardness)

 The number one lesson you should take away from this guide?
 The questions you ask to get a testimonial — and the habit of regularly asking for a testimonial — are incredibly important.

 You need a regular, repeatable process to go through, where you follow-up with a client and solicit their feedback on the benefits of your work together.
+That’s exactly what this guide teaches.
+Here’s what Kim Lifton has to share about her experience with this material.

-After reading this article, you’ll understand:
+After reading this guide, you’ll understand:

 - Why and how testimonials will help your business (and why it’s more important to talk about your client and their business than yourself).